-The Department provides local fixed-route transit service to over 3.3 million riders annually and paratransit (dialaride) service in unincorporated areas to meet the needs of community residents, providing access and intermodal transportation mobility and connectivity.
+Public Works provides local fixed-route transit service to over 3.3 million riders annually and paratransit (dial-a-ride) service in unincorporated areas to meet the needs of community residents, providing access and intermodal transportation mobility and connectivity.

-During the summer season, the Department provides transportation to the Hollywood Bowl and area beaches.
+During the summer season, Public Works provides transportation to the Hollywood Bowl and area beaches.
 Other activities include the operation and maintenance of park-and-ride lots, bus stop shelter maintenance, and advertising programs.
 Transit services are primarily financed with the County's share of Proposition A Local Return, local sales tax funds.